awsdocs/aws-java-developer-guide/doc_source/examples-crypto-kms.rst

    :dedent: 8
    :language: java

-In :classname:`StrictAuthenticatedEncryption` mode, the |S3| client will throw an exception when retrieving an object that was not encrypted using an authenticated mode.
+In :classname:`StrictAuthenticatedEncryption` mode, the |S3| client throws an exception when retrieving an object that was not encrypted using an authenticated mode.